wodaMP3/boosters-test/README.md

 Test app requirement functionality:

-Banner "sale end in: " should disappear if time is expired.
+Banner "sale ends in: " should disappear if time is expired.

 By clicking the button u should see id and name of product in console.